rackerlabs/docs-developer-blog/_posts/2018-10-30-stats-from-an-ssh-honeypot.md

 ## Summary

-This was an interesting experiment and shows that putting a server on the Internet will result in millions of attacks against it in a very short time.
+This was an interesting experiment and shows that putting a server on the Internet results in millions of attacks against it in a very short time.

-It behooves us to therefore ensure that a server has protections on it the moment we connect it to the network.
+It behooves us, therefore, to ensure that a server has protections on it from the moment that we connect it to the network.